njhenry/nat_website/_writing/2020-10-13-trump_property_patrons.md

 </p>

 Compared to the promised scope of this investigation, I found the Times report to be frustratingly anecdotal.
-Most of the narrative focuses on particular individuals and organizations who spent large sums of money at Trump properties, then lobbied the president to adopt policies in their favor.
+Much of the narrative focuses on particular individuals and organizations who spent large amounts of money at Trump properties, then lobbied the president to adopt policies in their favor.
 While these stories are important and concerning, they describe only a small fraction of the parties covered by the investigation.
-Without descriptive statistics to characterize spending and influence across all interest groups, and with the network diagram only ever naming a few organizations at a time, it's hard to determine how representative those narratives are across President Trump's wider patronage network.
+Without descriptive statistics to characterize spending and influence across all interest groups, and with the background diagram only ever naming a few organizations at a time, it's hard to determine how representative those narratives are across President Trump's wider patronage network.

 To understand the web of politically-motivated spending at Trump properties, I pulled the patronage dataset underlying the Times report's web visualization.